extSayzz/extSayzz/README.md

-- 👋 Hi, I’m @RandomException // Justin
+- 👋 Hi, I’m @windowclick
 - 👀 I’m interested in Java/AntiExploit Coding.
 - 📫 How to reach me on Discord -> windowclick#5132